 The historic Meiji Jingu Shrine in Yoyogi-Kamizonocho, Shibuya-ku, is the most visited shrine for Hatsumode every year in Japan and can be said to be the most famous shrine in Japan.

 It is also known as a place where prestigious events such as the yokozuna ring-entering ceremony of sumo wrestlers are held.

 The shrine was built in 1920.
-The torii gate is the largest Myojin torii in Japan and is made of a 1,500 year old Japanese cypress tree.
+The torii gate is the largest Myojin torii in Japan and is made of a 1,500-year-old Japanese cypress tree.

 The shrine is dedicated to Emperor Meiji and Empress Dowager Shoken.
-The deity’s virtues include world peace, domestic safety, physical safety, exorcism of bad luck, prayer for success in school, prosperity of the company’s fortunes, and prosperity of business.
+The deity’s virtues include world peace, domestic safety, physical safety, exorcism of bad luck, prayer for success in school, the prosperity of the company’s fortunes, and prosperity of business.

 During the New Year’s Hatsumode, a New Year’s Day ceremony is held to pray for the prosperity of the imperial family and the nation.
 New Year’s New Year prayers are also held which sees about 3.2 million people visit the shrine.